bitemyapp/teef/posts/2014-12-31-functional-education.md

 I'm writing [a book for learning Haskell](http://haskellbook.com).
 I have brought on [a coauthor who is a better writer than I am](https://superginbaby.wordpress.com/) and whose first time *ever* programming was in Haskell.
 She also spends a lot of time teaching, more than I do in fact, as she homeschools her children.

-We have very different and complementary backgrounds and strengths that I think are going to help us make a good book for learning Haskell.
+We have complementary backgrounds and strengths that I think are going to help us make a good book for learning Haskell.
 That said, while I hope the book will be the *best* way to learn Haskell when it is released, I'd rather it not stay at the top for very long.

 I want people to make better material!